Contributed By DLA Piper LLP

 Public Joint Stock Company (PJSC)

-Share capital is divided into negotiable shares of equal value, with the minimum share capital being AED30 million.
+Share capital is divided into negotiable shares of equal value.
 The nominal value of each share cannot be less than AED1, nor more than AED100.
 Shareholders' liability is limited to the value of their shares.
 A PJSC must have at least five founder members.